 - Pros: Quick results for large visible blackheads.

 - Cons: Not as delicate as other treatments.

-By following the simple guides on this site and chosing the right blackhead treatment for you, you can finally win the battle against blackheads and acne.
+We believe that by following the simple guides on this site and choosing the right blackhead treatment for you, you can finially start to turn the fight against blackheads and acne.